 Venice is the home of many wonderful pasta dishes.
-Italian food at it’s core is simple cooking with big flavours and this crab linguine is exactly that.
+Italian food, at its core, is simple cooking with big flavours, and this crab linguine recipe is exactly that.
 I discovered this dish while on a dream holiday and now I bring it to you.

-Two bowls filled with crab and linguine with grey napkins.
+two bowls filled with crab pasta with grey napkins

 What is crab linguine?